 “TFAS helped me find a life partner who was up for such an itinerary,” Paul said.

-The couple is now living in New York with their daughter, who will be 2-years-old in February.
+The couple is now living in New York with their daughter, who will be two years old in February.
 Paul and Eleni think chances are good she too will do a TFAS program one day.

 “It felt like what was love at first sight, in hindsight,” Prokofjev said.

 After meeting at the reunion, the couple stayed together long-distance for a year-and-a-half, since Prokofjev was working in London, and Ginter was living and working in Estonia.
 As soon as she expressed an interest in getting a second master’s degree, Prokofjev convinced her to apply to schools in the UK.
 She did and they got engaged in summer 2013.
 They are planning to be married in August 2014 in Estonia.

 “Helen and I owe, to a very large extent, our relationship to TFAS, specifically AIPES.
 Even though we attended the program at different times,” Prokofjev said.

 Prokofjev said he and Ginter know a number of other alumni living in London.

 “For me, TFAS is two things; it’s a great experience but it’s not just one opportunity that you have for three weeks and forget about.
 It’s important to stay connected,” Prokofjev said.
 “The individuals who we attended the summer programs with are some of the most vocal, able and intellectual people I’ve met in my life.”